Adam Albert von Neipperg, Lover of Napoleon’s Wife

 Grand Master of the Court of Parma

 In structuring post-Napoleonic Europe, the Congress of Vienna made Marie Louise the Duchess of Parma.
 Leaving her son in Vienna, she moved to Parma in April 1816.
 Count von Neipperg became her chief advisor, particularly on foreign and military affairs.
 He ensured there was no chance of Marie Louise being exploited by the Bonapartists.
 Thus Louis Mailliard is stonewalled by Neipperg when he tries to visit Marie Louise on Napoleon’s behalf in Napoleon in America.

-Marie Louise and Neipperg governed more liberally than most other rulers in Italy, though some suggest that this was due more to weakness of character than to deliberate policy.
+Marie Louise and Neipperg governed more liberally than most other rulers in Italy.
+Some suggest that this was due more to weakness of character than to deliberate policy.
 Passing through Parma in 1826, the Bonapartist Count d’Hérrison wrote:

 M. Neipperg, generalissimo of the troops of the Duchy, and privy councillor, placed by Austria close to the daughter of its sovereign, in the interests of the happiness of Marie Louise, acquits himself equally well of his brilliant, as of his secret mission.
 He governs Marie Louise and the State to the satisfaction of the one and the indifference of the other.
 He is affable and very accessible.
 (9)